Nuffield College Information Technology Rules and Regulations

 - If you connect a device to the College network you must adhere to all University IT rules.

-- If you connect a device to the College network, you must ensure that you understand those rules with respect to virus protection software and security patches.
+- If you connect a device to the College network, you must ensure that you understand the rules with respect to virus protection software and security patches.

-- You must ensure that you do not disclose your Nuffield College network login details, or University Single Sign On (Nexus) credentials to anyone.
+- You must ensure that you do not disclose your Nuffield College network login details, or University Single Sign On (Nexus) credentials to anyone (including those in IT support roles).

 Contact us if you have any questions or queries regarding the above responsibilities.